-This restaurant-style fried rice recipe is the absolute BEST.
+This Chinese restaurant-style fried rice recipe is the absolute BEST.
 It’s quick and easy to make, customizable with any of your favorite mix-ins, and so irresistibly delicious.
-My kind of comfort food!
-(This post contains affiliate links.)

 Because fried rice and I go wayyyy back. 😍

 Like specifically, back to my picky-eating days that lasted — oh — until college, when I was totally “that girl” who refused to even look at anything else on the menu at a Chinese restaurant besides fried rice and my trusty egg drop soup.
 Guys, I was crazy about my fried rice.
 And this was thanks in large part to our amazing little neighborhood Chinese restaurant that knew how to fry up a mean batch of rice, and set the bar high for what I expected fried rice to be.
 I mean, back then, I just assumed that all fried rice was perfectly stir-fried and full of big flavors and irresistibly delicious!
 Little did I know about the painfully bland, boring, and tasteless stuff that I would encounter at too many other Chinese restaurants once I ventured out of the nest.
 Even today, I still can’t believe it when I stumble across a bad batch.
 Such a missed opportunity!